BeniBarra/personalSite/README.md

 ## TODO

 - pm board
-- verify npm is up to date
-- verify necessary react packages are installed
 - wireframe
 - Figure out how to wipe every trace of this README off the face of github.